Creating Futures Justice Program Manager

 You will lead, support and develop our team of dedicated caseworkers to ensure high quality wrap around support for Creating Futures clients.
 Stakeholder engagement, community relations, strategic partnerships, planning, evaluation, reporting and advocacy are also integral to the role.
 You will work to promote the success of this client and community led program model, and work with the Weave leadership team and community partners to ensure the program meets community needs.

 SCHADS Award Level 6 Paypoint 1-3 depending on qualifications and experience.
-Weave pays above the SCHCADS Award hourly rate.
+Weave pays above the SCHADS Award hourly rate.

 • Plus Annual Leave Loading of 17.5%